 Sigma-Aldrich's sales are divided among government institutions, nonprofits, universities, and pharmaceutical, diagnostic, and biotech companies.
 It also serves chemical companies, electronic companies, and hospitals.

+Sigma-Aldrich is looking to improve sales growth by continuing to focus on its customers, while taking advantage of an improved government funding environment and higher growth in emerging markets.
 To better serve its customers, Sigma-Aldrich also strives to maintain sufficient supplies of its products, routinely ship the same day of order, and provide prompt customer service.
 It also forms and maintains strategic alliances and distribution arrangements with partners to acquire, maintain, and increase its sales.
 Sigma-Aldrich seeks growth both organically and through acquisitions.

 As a part of expanding in a new market, in 2013 its SAFC Hitech unit agreed to form a joint venture with Korean-based Soulbrain Co.
 Ltd. Known as Soulbrain Sigma-Aldrich, the newly formed JV will serve the Korean market and will focus on advanced metal organic precursor technologies used in the semiconductor and LED markets.